ExactTargetDev/ui-candidate-test/README.md

 # ExactTarget UI Candidates
 This is the candaidate test for ExactTarget UI developers.

-Please include "ATTENTION: <ET Contacts Name>" in your pull request
+Please include "ATTENTION: &lt;ET Contacts Name&gt;" in your pull request

 ## Here are the guidelines for the test:
 + Be sure to read all the bullet points bellow.